vguigues/LASPATED/INSTALL.md

 docker run --volume="/absolute/path/to/gurobi.lic:/opt/gurobi/gurobi.lic:ro" -it laspated-dock
 ```

 This will open a shell environment with all dependencies installed.
-Once in the container environment you can run both the Python and C++ functions, as well as run the replication script.
+Once in the container environment you can run both the Python and C++ functions.

 ## Matlab/Octave